Frequently Asked Questions

 How can I create a scholarship by including Michigan State University in my estate plans?

 Scholarships can certainly be created through gifts of either cash, or planned gifts from your estate – or a combination of both.
 To establish a fund today, please contact the development team at The Office of Philanthropy for Undergraduate Education to take the next step.

 How do I obtain financial information about my existing endowment at Michigan State University?

 It is best to work with the development officer in the unit that is responsible for your endowment.
 This unit name should be on your signed endowment agreement.

-The University Scholarships & Fellowships Advancement Office is able to provide financial information for endowments that list the responsible unit as the Graduate School, the Office of Financial Aid, the Office of Admissions or the Honors College.
+The Office of Philanthropy for Undergraduate Education is able to provide financial information for endowments that list the responsible unit as the Office of Financial Aid and the Office of Admissions.

-The University Scholarships & Fellowships Advancement Office mails annual endowment reports to our endowment holders (with valid address information on file with Michigan State University) at the end of the calendar year.
+The Office of Philanthropy for Undergraduate Education mails annual endowment reports to our endowment holders (with valid address information on file with Michigan State University) at the end of the calendar year.
 This data is for the fiscal year ending in the previous June.